starbvuks/starbvuks/README.md

 - 🌱 I’m currently learning eve
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
-- 💬 Ask me abou
+- 💬 Ask me abo
 - 📫 How to reach me:
 - 😄 Pronouns:
 - ⚡ Fun fact: